 Yeah But … Yeah But …

-I’m boring.
 If you are boring you wouldn’t have managed to write a book.
 Suck it up and get over it.
-You are in the business of publishing – marketing – selling.
-Pretend you are someone else and make THEM interesting.
+You are in the business of publishing, marketing and selling.
+Pretend you are a character in your book and make that character interesting.

 How To Add Your Bio

 Your BIO is added from within your Author Central account, which is linked to your Amazon Seller dashboard.
 If you don’t already have an Author Central account you can create one in 5 minutes (not kidding).

 My advice is to write your bio before you log into your Author Central account.
 Spend some time crafting a really great and informative blurb.
 “Some” time could mean 5 minutes if you are a fiction author … it could mean several hours of thought and consideration if you write non-fiction.

 While you are at it, create two versions.
 A longer version for your website and a short to medium version for Amazon.

 The time you spend could be paid back with greatly increased book sales.
 Take your time, think about it.
 Run it past a friend or two.
 Get help if you need it.
 Hire a professional if you need it.